Prompting Language Models for Linguistic Structure: Related Work

 However, prompting autoregressive PLMs \cite{brown2020language, schick2021its, gao2021making}, though technically similar to behavioral probing, is usually not framed as probing the underlying model for knowledge.
 Some exceptions are \citet{alivanistos2022prompting}, which uses prompting techniques to probe the LM for knowledge base relations, and \citet{li2022probing}, which replaces diagnostic probes with trained prompt embeddings for model analysis.
-Our work extends this framing by applying structured prompting as a behavioral probe for linguistic structure.
+We extend this framing by applying structured prompting as a behavioral probe for linguistic structure.

-\paragraph{Analysis of Prompting Methods} A major focus of this work is on analyzing what aspects of our setup make structured prompting work; the findings of this analysis are consistent with prior work.
-Specifically, our observations of the model prior label knowledge are similar to those in \citet{min2022rethinking}, where they find the model does not need the correct label correspondences in the demonstration to perform well.
-We expand on these findings by showing that the model can still perform in-context learning with proxy labels where the model has no prior mapping for the task.
+\paragraph{Analysis of Prompting Methods} The results of the structured prompting setup ablations are consistent with prior work.
+Specifically, our observation of the model's prior label knowledge is similar to \citet{min2022rethinking}.
+We expand on their findings by showing that the model can still perform in-context learning with proxy labels where the model has no prior mapping for the task.

 Other work has also documented the presence of task data in common pretraining corpora \cite{dodge2021documenting}, shown the effect of pretraining term frequencies on in-context performance \cite{razeghi2022impact}, and demonstrated the ability of LMs to learn from task data during pretraining \cite{magar2022data}.
 Similarly, we document the presence of task data and labels in the Pile and find that this signal can help task performance due to the model prior over the labels.